Hospitality Resume: Example, Template & Writing Guide for 2026

 Contact Information Example

-Section #2: Resume Objective
+Section #2: Resume Objective for a Hospitality Job

 Now you can focus on the hospitality resume objective, which lets you show off what you are capable of.
 Here you can talk about your stellar customer service, successes as a manager, or whatever else you find yourself proud of.
 This is a short section where you show off your most impressive achievements.
 Just make sure that those accomplishments relate to the position that you’d like to have.